ryndaniels/effective-devops/assignments/assign_1.md

 ## Introduction to Git

 Make a directory that is named as the same as your team name.
 Create a file that is the same as your first name without any special punctuation.
 Initialize the repo, and then make a commit.
-Add a remote repository and push the code to the remote.

 * mkdir TEAM
 * cd TEAM